cbfacademy/fullstack-task-management-app/requirements/1-retrieve-tasks.md

 # Retrieve tasks

-Implete the four components shown in the sequence diagram, in such a way that the **first** request to retrieve tasks returns a non-empty list of tasks.
+Implement the four components shown in the sequence diagram, in such a way that the **first** request to retrieve tasks returns a non-empty list of tasks.

 > Given there are 2 tasks in our task management system <br/>
 > When I request to see their details via the `GET /tasks` endpoint <br/>